vivocha/bot-sdk/README.md

 1. an **Amazon Web Services (AWS)** valid account
 2. your environment configured with *AWS credentials* (please see [this page](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) or [this guide](https://serverless.com/framework/docs/providers/aws/guide/credentials/))
-3. Serverless framework, thus install Serverless as global: `npm i -g serverless`
+3. the Serverless framework, thus install Serverless as global: `npm i -g serverless`

 As a reference,  the `examples` directory contains two Lambda functions:

 - `lambda-bot-manager` is a Lambda-deployable Bot Manager for a dummy bot accepting some commands
-- `lambda-bot-filter` is a BotFilter (same as in `sample.(ts|js) file`) deployable as AWS Lambda.
+- `lambda-bot-filter` is a BotFilter (same as in `sample.(ts|js)` file) deployable as AWS Lambda.

 ### [Writing a BotManager or BotFilter as a Lambda Function](#writing-a-botmanager-or-a-BotFilter-as-a-Lambda-Function)

-As a recap for the previous, to run a Vivocha `BotManager` or a `BotFilter`, once having written the code you can call their `listen()` method, which runs a web server, and you're done.
+As a recap for the previous sections, to run a Vivocha `BotManager` or a `BotFilter`, once having written the code you can call their `listen()` method, which runs a web server, and you're done.

 To run them as a Lambda Function, basically you have to:

-1. in your code, import `serverless` and `toLambda` from the Vivocha Bot SDK, like in the following snippet:
+1. as always, install the `@vivocha/bot-sdk` and in your code, import `serverless` and `toLambda` from the Vivocha Bot SDK, like in the following snippet:

 ```javascript
 import {BotFilter, BotRequest, ..., toLambda, serverless } from '@vivocha/bot-sdk';